PrahladMV/CBT-Software-For-MDDTI/README.md

-# MDDTI Southern Railways, Bangalore - Computer Based Testing Website
+# MDDTI - Computer Based Testing Software

 ## Description
 This project is a comprehensive website for managing computer-based tests for MDDTI Southern Railways, Bangalore.
 It includes various sections for students and administrators to manage tests and related data.